Construction H-1B Sponsorship Jobs in North Dakota

 Get Access To All Jobs

-Job Roles in Construction in North Dakota
+H-1B Construction Job Roles in North Dakota

-Project & Program Management28 jobs
+Project & Program Management12 jobs

-Project Management21 jobs
+Project Management9 jobs

-Construction19 jobs
+Construction4 jobs

-Construction Labor14 jobs
+Construction Labor4 jobs

-See all 116+ Construction North Dakota jobs
+See all 44+ Construction H-1B Jobs in North Dakota

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Construction North Dakota roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which construction companies sponsor H-1B visas in North Dakota?

-Engineering and construction firms operating in North Dakota's energy and infrastructure sectors have the strongest H-1B sponsorship track records.
+Engineering and construction firms operating in North Dakota's energy and infrastructure sectors have the strongest H-1B visa sponsorship track records.
 Companies like Ulteig Engineers, KLJ Engineering, and Bartlett & West have filed H-1B petitions for specialized roles.
 Larger national contractors with North Dakota project offices, including AECOM and HDR, also sponsor H-1B workers for civil and structural engineering positions tied to state infrastructure and oil field development.

 Which cities in North Dakota have the most construction H-1B sponsorship jobs?